Dog’s Gum Color

-My dog’s gums red, why?
-Red gums in dogs may be a sign of an infection or type of irritation.
-Pink colored dog gums can often have a red look to them but don’t be alarmed.
-When you see red gums, you will be able to tell if they are too red.
+My dog’s gums are red, why?
+Red gums in dogs may be a sign of an infection or irritation.
+Pink colored dog gums often have a red look but don’t be alarmed.
+When you see red gums, you’ll be able to tell if they are too red.
 Generally red gums look puffy or inflamed.
-Red inflamed gums can be due to a topical irritation, such as a new toy, or dental concerns such as gingivitis, which is similar to humans.
+Red inflamed gums can be caused from a topical irritation, such as a new toy, or dental concerns such as gingivitis, which is similar to humans.
 If your dog has too much dental plaque it can cause a buildup of bacteria which then turns into gingivitis.
-Gingivitis is inflammation of the gums which can lead to bleeding, sensitivity to the touch, and red gums in your dog.
-If your dog’s gums are red it can also be an indication of an infection or poisoning, which is likely due to an exposure to toxins or consumption of a foreign object.
+Gingivitis is inflammation of the gums which can lead to bleeding, sensitivity, and red gums in your dog.
+If your dog’s gums are red it can be an indication of an infection or poisoning.
+This can be from an exposure to toxins or consumption of a foreign object.

 Blue/Black Dog Gums